 Inside: It is possible to live whole and brave even through the thick, terrible, wilds of grief.
-You are strong enough to do this.
+It likely does not feel true at this moment, but you are strong enough to do this.

 At 49 I feel like I’ve experienced more than enough loss and grief for a lifetime.
 Certainly way more than any of my friends.
 I’ve said goodbye to grandparents and aunts and uncles mostly to cancer, I helped my family bury my mom 18 years ago and my dad 7 years ago after watching cancer destroy their bodies.
 And almost 10 months ago, at the time that I’m writing this, my beautiful 23-year-old son, my firstborn, left this world.

 Unfortunately, because I’m 49 I also know that there’s a slim chance that I’m getting out of this world without holding space for more people I love as they leave their time on earth, more unexpected and tragic goodbyes, more sitting deep in discomfort and remembering to breathe.

 I’m no stranger to grief.
 I’ve tasted my share already.
 But child loss is something else altogether and suicide loss adds another layer to the pain.
 Yet it is possible to live whole and brave even through the thick, terrible, wilds of grief.

 I know this often doesn’t feel true – grief is so hard.
 Grief is unconcerned with hurry or human timetables, with our comfort.
 But one breath at a time, one moment or hour at a time, we are strong enough to do this.

 It’s a privilege to share life with other messy humans, a gift to know love however long it’s here.
 But this doesn’t mean that profound loss and grief aren’t incredibly messy, life-splintering, soul-crushing.
 And sometimes trauma-inducing.